 Removing a Lien Claim After the Lien Expires

 In most circumstances, it is highly advisable to formally release a mechanics lien claim if you do not intend to pursue it.

 There are some states that absolutely require the formal cancellation.
-These states have laws on the books that require lien claimants to actually file a “lien release” document with the recorders office after a mechanics lien expires.
-There isn’t a real enforcement mechanism to these laws, except that a property owner could later file a lawsuit to have the lien removed and cite the claimant’s failure to release it.
+These states have laws on the books that require lien claimants to file a “lien release” document with the recorder’s office after a mechanics lien expires.
+There is no real enforcement mechanism to these laws, except that a property owner could later file a lawsuit to have the lien removed and cite the claimant’s failure to release it.

 The states that do not have a formal cancellation requirement written into its statutes, however, are not much different from those that do.

-After a mechanics lien expires, the claim itself is not automatically stripped from the county’s records, because that’s just not how county recorders work.
-County recorders record things, they don’t ever un-record things.
-Even a cancellation or release is a recording, not an un-recording.
+After a mechanics lien expires, the claim itself is not automatically stripped from the county’s records.
+County recorders record.
+Rarely do they un-record.
+Even a cancellation (or release) is a recording, not an un-recording.

-Anyone doing a title search will stumble upon the mechanics lien filing, even if it is expired.
-And even though the lien claim may be legally expired, the title searcher will not feel comfortable with the existence of this document unless a cancellation is lodged.
-Really, there is good reason for this, as there isn’t a way for the title searcher to know if the document was enforced or not!
+Therefore, anyone doing a title search will stumble upon the mechanics lien filing, even if it is expired.
+And even though the lien claim may be expired, the title searcher will likely not feel comfortable with the existence of this document unless a cancellation is lodged.
+Really, there is good reason for this, as there is no easy way to know if the document was lien enforced or not.

 So, the property owner will – at some point or another – need that mechanics lien document off the books.
 The property owner may ask nicely that you do this, or they may file a lawsuit to have the mechanics lien document formally released…and when they do file this lawsuit, it will be against the lien claimant and allege that since the lien is still of record and formally expired, it is “frivolous” and “slandering title.”